sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 numbers for each group of objects which should have the same colour, and use `var(--colour-stroke)` and/or `var(--colour-fill)` as appropriate within that.

+TODO:
+here's where I'd demonstrate boxes and lines in different colours, and on different backgrounds, but I don't really have time right now.

 [opponent process]: <https://en.wikipedia.org/wiki/Opponent_process>